 Who is eligible to take the Comprehensive Evaluation?

 For the Permanent Residency Track: you must have completed KIIP Stage 5 Basic (70 hours), or scored 85 or above on the KIIP Pre-Evaluation within the past 2 years.
 For the Naturalization Track: you must have completed the full KIIP Stage 5 track, both Stage 5 Basic and Stage 5 Advanced (30 hours).
-Exception: applicants who applied for naturalization after 2018-03-01 may sit the Naturalization Track within 1 year of their application date without Stage 5 Advanced completion.
-Confirm eligibility at kiiptest.org.
+If you applied for naturalization after 2018-03-01 without completing Stage 5 Advanced, you must sit the Naturalization Track within 1 year of your application date.
+Missing that window, or scoring below 60, can result in cancellation of your naturalization application.
+Confirm your deadline at kiiptest.org and the Immigration Office.

 Do I need to take both tracks?

 No. Take the Permanent Residency Track if your goal is F-5 permanent residency.
 Take the Naturalization Track if your goal is Korean citizenship.
-A Naturalization Track pass covers the Permanent Residency Track requirement as well, you do not need to take both.
+A Naturalization Track pass also satisfies the F-5 social integration requirement under the Ministry of Justice completion-benefit table, so you do not need to take both.
+Confirm with the Immigration Office for your specific F-5 application.

 Can I skip one section and compensate with a high score in another?